sentinel-official/docs/docs/getting-started/whitepaper.md

 - Decentralizing the VPN Industry
 - Overview of the Sentinel Cosmos-based
 - Blockchain Architecture
-- Overview of the Sentinel dVPN Architecture
+- Overview of the Sentinel P2P Architecture
 - Coin Utility Model
 - Hardware Integration
 - Organizational Structure